kean/articles/2020-01-16-swiftui-data-flow.markdown

     - value : false
 ```

 This explains the rules behind the lifetime of `@State` properties.
 The backing storage for `@State` properties is linked to the lifetime of the nodes in the render tree.
 It is held in memory until the view is removed from the view hierarchy.
-At this point, SwiftUI most likely destroys the respective `_ViewRendererHost` along with all of its subscriptions and storages for `@State`.
+At this point, SwiftUI most likely destroys the `_ViewRendererHost` along with all of its subscriptions and storages for `@State`.
 But if you simply hide the view using [`hidden()`](https://developer.apple.com/documentation/swiftui/view/3278576-hidden), the state persists.

 The way `@StateObject` is implemented must be similar to `@State`.
 The key is `@autoclosure` in `@StateObject` [initializer](https://developer.apple.com/documentation/swiftui/stateobject/init(wrappedvalue:)).